takltc/claude-code-chutes-proxy/README.md

   - Non-streaming: Anthropic `tools` + tool_use/tool_result ↔ OpenAI tool_calls/tool messages.
   - Streaming: tool_use bridging is supported (streams input_json_delta for function arguments).

+Performance Notes (Important)

+- Uses a shared HTTP client with connection pooling and optional HTTP/2 to reduce handshake latency.
+- Model discovery (`/v1/models`) is persisted to disk by default so subsequent boots do not re-fetch.
+- Streaming function-call parsing is optional to reduce per-chunk CPU; see `ENABLE_STREAM_TOOL_PARSER` below.

 Quickstart

 - Requirements: Python 3.10+ recommended (works with 3.13), `uvicorn` and `fastapi`.